deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

       NoEcn = 0,   //!< ECN is not enabled.
       ClassicEcn,  //!< ECN functionality as described in RFC 3168.
       EcnPp        //!< ECN++ to reinforce ClassicEcn, marking ECT in control packets.
-    } EcnMode_t;
+      AccEcn,      //!< More Accurate ECN, by default the function of ECN++ is enabled in AccEcn } EcnMode_t;

 The following are some important ECN parameters